How to create an efficient product strategy that will lead your product to success?

 What Is Product Strategy?

 In product management, a strategy is a roadmap that is used to develop a product or a specific feature.
-It contains the important tasks that will be performed by the team to reach actual business goals.
-This document is used as a guide for the team that will refer to it whenever they have questions.
+It contains important tasks that will be performed by the team to reach actual business goals.
+This document is used as a guide for the team whenever they have questions.